-Warm and dry weather is predicted across the UK on bank holiday Monday, and as temperatures rise, Reality Check wanted to make sure we know our SPF from our UVB.
+As the UK sweats its way through a prolonged stretch of unusually warm weather, Reality Check wanted to make sure we know our SPF from our UVB.

 Most of us are by now familiar with sun protection factor (SPF), the big number on the front of your sunscreen bottle, and look for a high one to give us more protection from the sun.